openhwgroup/cv-hpdcache/docs/source/architecture.rst

-The following code snippet illustrates the algorithm (``select_victim_way`` function) that the miss handler uses to select a victim way during a refill operation.
-In summary, the victim way is either the first way (starting from way 0) where the valid bit is 0, or the first way where the LRU bit is unset.
+The following code snippet illustrates the algorithm (``select_victim_way`` function) that the cache controller uses to select a victim way on a cache miss.
+In summary, the victim way is either the first way (starting from way
+0) where the valid bit is 0, or the first way where the LRU bit is unset.
+In the case where the way with the LRU bit unset is being fetched (fetch bit set), the controller selects one of the ways which is not being fetched, giving the highest priority to clean ways (no local modification in case of write-back policy).
+If all ways are pre-selected (being fetched by a previous miss), the cache controller cannot select a victim, and puts the new miss request into the replay table.

 .. code:: c